Line 1 (O-Train): Construction

 In mid-April 2015, OC Transpo posted a list of bus route changes as a result of the closure of the Transitway between Hurdman station and Blair station.
-As a result of the closure, many new routes are being created, such as route 91, and existing routes modified, most notably routes 61, 62, 94 and 95.
-Many routes will use new bus-only lanes on Highway 417, and several others will be altered or shortened to avoid serving the construction area.
-The changes are meant to provide extra service to those in areas affected by the Transitway closure, and to avoid as many delays as possible while construction on the Confederation Line progresses.
+As a result of the closure, many new routes were created, such as route 91, and existing routes modified, most notably routes 61, 62, 94 and 95.
+Many routes used bus-only lanes on Highway 417, and several others were altered or shortened to avoid serving the construction area.
+The changes were meant to provide extra service to those in areas affected by the Transitway closure, and to avoid as many delays as possible while construction on the Confederation Line progressed.
 A side project on the 417 highway was completed in 2016.

 Stage 2

 In November 2013, the City of Ottawa released its new transportation master plan, which included plans to build 35 km of new rapid transit and 19 new stations.
-This also included plans to extend the Confederation Line westward to Bayshore station and to Baseline station, and eastward to Place d'Orleans station.
+This also included plans to extend the Confederation Line westward to Baseline station, and eastward to Place d'Orleans station.
 In July 2015, the city released a functional report on the Stage 2 system expansion, which added plans to extend the Confederation Line eastward from Place d'Orleans station to Trim station.
-An extension westward to Moodie Drive from Bayshore station was announced in February 2017.
 This totals an extension of 11 stations, 15 km westward and 5 stations, 12 km eastward.
-Stage 2 will add a new light maintenance and storage facility along Corkstown Road, west of Moodie station.
+Stage 2 will add a new light maintenance and storage facility along Corkstown Road, west of Moodie station, Line 3's western terminus.

 Construction began in the second quarter of 2019, as the initial line became operational.
-The full system would be operational by 2026, with the east extension to Trim operational by 2025.
-Construction is currently ongoing, for implementation of the city's plan to address the current gap in service between Dominion station and Lincoln Fields station where buses travel on the Sir John A. Macdonald Parkway a little over 4 km without stopping.
+While the expansion was initially expected to be complete by 2026, the city stated in August 2024 that the full system could be operational by 2027, with the east extension to Trim operational by 2025.
+Construction is currently ongoing, for implementation of the city's plan to address the current gap in service between Dominion station and Lincoln Fields station where buses travel on the Kichi Zibi Mikan a little over 4 km without stopping.
 The plan calls for burying trains for most of the route, creating a shorter, straighter alignment.
 The new route will also include two new LRT stations in an urban area with intensification opportunities.